CreonC/VoxelSMP/README.md

 # VoxelSMP

-## What's this
+## Description

-Handful of utils for me to use in the smp
+Self explanatory, it's a plugin for the VoxelSMP.

 ## How to use this?